Davidyz/VectorCode/docs/cli.md

 To maintain the accuracy of the vector search, it's important to keep your embeddings up-to-date.
-You can simply run the `vectorise` subcommand on a file to refresh the embedding for a particular file, and the CLI provides a `vectorcode update` subcommand, which updates the embeddings for all files that are currently indexed by VectorCode for the current project.
+You can simply run the `vectorise` subcommand on a file to refresh the embedding for that file.
+Apart from that, the CLI provides a `vectorcode update` subcommand, which updates the embeddings for all files that are currently indexed by VectorCode for the current project.

 If you want something more automagic, check out
 [the advanced usage section](#git-hooks)